-Corded hammer drills almost always have a higher maximum rpm that cordless hammer drills.
+Corded hammer drills almost always have a higher maximum rpm than cordless hammer drills.
 You’ll see figures of around 3,000 rpm for the former and 2,000 rpm for the latter.

-Manufacturers sometimes quote the number of blows per minute a hammer drill can deliver.
-We suspect this is because the numbers are so impressive.
+Companies sometimes quote the number of blows per minute a hammer drill can deliver.
+This is because the numbers are so impressive.
 It’s common to see a hammer drill that delivers 30,000 blows per minute.

 Two types of chucks are found on hammer drills: Jacobs (keyed) chucks and keyless chucks.
 Jacobs chucks are invariably found on corded hammer drills; keyless chucks are found on their cordless counterparts.

-Some experts argue that you can apply more tightening force using a key in a Jacobs chuck than you can using your hand on a keyless chuck.
-While that’s true, we have never come across a situation where a keyless chuck wasn’t tight enough.
+Some argue that you can apply more tightening force using a key in a Jacobs chuck than you can using your hand on a keyless chuck.
+While that’s true, it's hard to come across a situation where a keyless chuck wasn’t tight enough.